spack/spack/lib/spack/docs/basic_usage.rst

 ^^^^^^^^^^^^^^

 ``spack find`` shows the *specs* of installed packages.
-A spec is like a name, but it has a version, compiler, architecture, and build options associated with it.
-In spack, you can have many installations of the same package with different specs.
+A spec is like a name, but it has an associated version, compiler, architecture, and build options.
+In Spack, you can have many installations of the same package with different specs.

 Running ``spack find`` with no arguments lists installed packages: